MissyRatty/Design-Patterns-Code-Samples/README.md

-# DesignPatterns
+# Design Patterns
-Design Patterns with Easy to Understand Code Samples.
+Design Patterns with Easy and Fun Code Samples.

-This is just my little playground for solid design patterns.
+This is just my little playground for design patterns.